franklinbrooks/Planets/README.md

 #### [Link to Repo](https://github.com/franklinbrooks/Planets)
 #### [Link to ZenHub](https://github.com/franklinbrooks/Planets#boards?repos=82419944)

-## Getting Started

-This project includes a package.JSON file which provides details for the above dependencies and others.
-These files are imported into the node_modules folder by Node Package Manager.
-Font-Awesome and Materialize-CSS are linked via CDN.

-Download or clone repo.
-Run npm install in terminal.
-Run npm start from terminal.

 ## Code Example: Rendering an A-Frame
 When the user explores relative size and position of planets versus the New York City street grid, a Google Maps Street View is rendered in an i-frame via API call.
 Over this, I z-indez an A-Frame of a sphere scaled to the size of its orbit over Manhattan.